-- a.
-Your brother and mother are citizens and residents of Iraq. - b.
+a.
+Your brother and mother are citizens and residents of Iraq.

+b.
 Your mother-in-law and four siblings-in-law are citizens and residents of Iraq.

 Applicant did not object to these amendments, and I granted the motion.
 The record remained open after the hearing in order to give Applicant adequate time in which to submit additional evidence pertinent to these amendments.
 (Tr.
-43-44) Applicant admitted the allegations in the original SOR.
+43-44) Applicant admitted the allegations in the original and amended SOR.

-Findings of Fact
+Remand Findings of Fact

 Applicant is 30 years old.
 He was born in Iraq.
 He attended high school there.
-He never served in the Iraqi army, but from August 2006 to November 2008 he worked as a local hire linguist supporting the U.S. forces in Iraq.
+He never served in the Iraqi army, but from August 2006 to November 2008 he worked as a local-hire linguist supporting the U.S. forces in Iraq.
 He was 18 or 19 years old.
 While performing that work, he was not personally threatened by terrorists, nor was his family.
-However, the terrorists considered him and all translators to be traitors and still do.
+However, he stated that the terrorists considered him and all translators to be traitors and still do.
+Accordingly, he considers such service to be inherently dangerous to himself and his family members.
 (Tr.
 53-54)

-Based on his work with the U.S. forces, Applicant applied for and was granted a visa through the Special Immigrant Visa program for Iraqi and Afghani translators/interpreters.
-In November 2008, he entered the United States on that visa.
+Applicant applied for and was granted a visa through the Special Immigrant Visa program for Iraqi and Afghani translators/interpreters.
+He obtained that visa on the basis that as a translator he placed his life was in danger and that the United States appreciated his contribution to its mission in the Middle East.
 (Tr.
-16) In March 2014, he became a naturalized U.S. citizen.
+62-63) In November 2008, he entered the United States on that visa.
 (Tr.
-13)
+16) After arriving, he was unemployed until February 2009, when he started a position as a translator and role player with the U.S. Army at one of its bases.
+(GE 1; Answer)

-Prior to becoming a U.S. citizen, Applicant returned to Iraq in October 2010.
-He went there for a visit and to marry his wife.
-He stayed until December 2010 when he returned to the United States and worked as a trainer for the Army.
+In October 2010, Applicant returned to Iraq.
+He went there to visit his family and to marry his wife.
+He stayed until December 2010 and then returned to the United States.
+He continued working as a trainer for the Army until February 2011, when he completed his contract.
+He was subsequently unemployed for a few months, and then worked in a factory.
 (Tr.
-55-56; GE 2) In September 2012, he went to Iraq for six months and lived with his family.
-He came back to the United States in February 2013 and worked in a factory while waiting for U.S. citizenship.
+55-56; GE 1, GE 2)

+In September 2012, Applicant returned to Iraq for six months and lived with his family.
+He worked as a salesman while there.
+In February 2013, he came back to the United States and worked in another factory while waiting to qualify for U.S. citizenship.
+He rented an apartment during this time.
 (Tr.
 56-57; GE 1, GE 2)

-After becoming a citizen in March 2014, Applicant returned to Iraq for a month and then went to Turkey.
-He worked in Turkey until February 2015.
-He then went to Iraq until September 2015, where he worked as a translator for a security company, before returning to the United States.
-In January 2016, he started working for a defense contractor and deployed to Iraq.
-He continues to work for the contractor.
-He was home from a deployment at the time of this hearing.
+In March 2014, Applicant became a naturalized U.S. citizen.
+He returned to Iraq before moving to Turkey in May or June 2014.2 He worked in Turkey as a technician for a retail shop until February 2015.
+He then went back to Iraq until September 2015, where he worked in a position unrelated to the U.S. Government and lived with his family.
+(Tr.
+58-59; GE 1)

+Applicant returned to the United States and lived with his sister from October 2015 until January 2016, when he started a linguist position with a defense contractor.
+He has since deployed to Iraq for six-month intervals, providing translator/linguist services to U.S. forces.
+In June 2016, Applicant rented an apartment.
+Subsequently, his wife arrived in the United States.
+He and his wife reside at this apartment when he is not deployed.
+He continues to work for the contractor and was home from a deployment at the time of this hearing.
 (Tr.
 15, 35; GE 1, GE 2)